 In Sitangkai, 81% also supported a modern water system; however, 19% doubted its feasibility due to the island's lack of potable water sources.
-Willingness to pay was lower, with 45% agreeing to pay based on current costs (e.g., PhP 200 per 200-L drum or PhP 25-50 per 20-L container), while 55% were unwilling due to inconsistent incomes, preferring affordable potable water if it could be supplied at lower costs.On Sitangkai Island, 81% of respondents support establishing a potable water supply, but only 45% are willing to pay based on current costs (PhP 200 per 200-L drum or PhP 25-50 per 20-L container).
+Willingness to pay was lower, with 45% agreeing to pay based on current costs (e.g., PhP 200 per 200-L drum or PhP 25-50 per 20-L container), while 55% were unwilling due to inconsistent incomes, preferring affordable potable water supply, but only 45% are willing to pay based on current costs (PhP 200 per 200-L drum or PhP 25-50 per 20-L container).
 The remaining 55% are unable to pay consistently due to limited incomes, preferring more affordable options.
 Recent consultations in February 2024 further verified willingness and ability to pay.
 In Sibutu, women confirmed that PhP 100 per month is acceptable for Level III water access, but PhP 20 per 20-L container (plus transport costs) is seen as expensive.
 In Sitangkai, where communities rely on imported water, respondents perceive prices of PhP 150-200 per drum or PhP 30-50 per 20-L container (plus transport) as costly.